-(b) (8 pts) Tis the season!
+requires a force of 40 N acting on both sides in order to crack.
+What forces F will be required to crack this nut? (b) (8 pts) Tis the season!
 Consider the nutcracker sketched below.
-The nut that you see requires a force of 40 N acting on both sides in order to crack.
-What forces F will be required to crack this nut?
+The nut that you see requires a force of 40 N acting on both sides in order to creat a NT